 Step 4 – Create Your Operating Agreement

-Although it’s not necessary, creating an operating agreement gives your LLC extra protection against legal accusations.
+Although it’s unnecessary, creating an operating agreement protects your LLC against legal accusations.
 If you don’t document your LLC operating agreement in writing, you leave many situations unaccounted for.
 Then, each time an issue occurs, the state must judge how to settle the matter.

 And the state won’t always rule in your favor.
 By including clear terms and conditions in your operating agreement, you’re protected against these eventualities.
 Some topics to cover in your LLC operating agreement include:

 - Dissolution procedures

 - The process for allocating liabilities and profits

 - Ownership percentages

 An Employer Identification Number (EIN) identifies your LLC as a separate entity.
 It’s necessary to have employees, but it can also be beneficial if you want to take out loans or open a bank account in your company’s name.